dataware-tools/api-permission-manager/README.md

 ```

 However, aerich does no support many of database editing commands (e.g. drop table) for SQLite.
 Use PostgreSQL, MySQL, etc. for enable migration using aerich.

+## Environment Variables

+- `API_DEBUG`: Enable debug mode if true.
+- `DB_URL`: URL for database.
+If not set, "sqlite://db.sqlite3" will be used.
+- `SECRET_KEY`: Secret key for the app.